Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: An Informal Analysis Framework and Reshuffled Proximal Point Method

 Upon showing the weak convergence result, it is possible to infer several standard conclusions about the set of accumulation points and to derive a uniformized version of the KL inequality.

-If the function $f$ further satisfies the KL inequality, then one can perform the last step:
+If $f$ further satisfies the KL inequality, then one can perform the last step:

-\begin{enumerate} \item[({\sf C})] \textbf{Utilizing the KL inequality of $f$ to obtain strong limit-point convergence results.} Based on the KL inequality, verify that the whole sequence $\{x^t\}_{t\geq1}$ converges to a stationary point of $f$ and derive the corresponding convergence rates depending on the KL exponent $\theta$ and step size strategy. \end{enumerate}
+\begin{enumerate} \item[({\sf C})] \textbf{Application of the KL inequality.} Based on the KL inequality of $f$, verify that the whole sequence $\{x^t\}_{t\geq1}$ converges to a single stationary point of $f$ and derive the corresponding convergence rates depending on the KL exponent $\theta$ and step size strategy. \end{enumerate}

-One core idea is to derive an auxiliary descent-type condition for the iterates $\{x^t\}_{t \geq 1}$.
-Such a condition can be shown by accumulating the potential ascent (i.e., the non-descent terms $\kappa_3 \alpha_t^q$) in the approximate descent property of each step of the algorithm $\mathcal A$.
-It is also important to use the slightly stronger variant of the KL inequality that takes absolute value of ``$f(x) - f^*$''.
-This allows to overcome the difficulties caused by the non-descent nature of $\{f(x^t)\}_{t\geq 1}$.
-Then, one can combine the standard KL analysis framework and the dynamics of the diminishing step sizes to establish strong limit-point convergence and derive the corresponding convergence rates depending on the KL exponent $\theta$ and chosen step sizes.
+One core idea is to derive an auxiliary descent-type condition for $\{x^t\}_{t \geq 1}$ by accumulating the potential ascent (i.e., the non-descent terms $\kappa_3 \alpha_t^q$) in the approximate descent property of each step of the algorithm $\mathcal A$.
+Furthermore, the usage of the slightly stronger variant of the KL inequality in \cref{Def:KL-property}, \ref{B2}, or \ref{B3} allows to overcome the difficulties caused by the non-descent nature of $\{f(x^t)\}_{t\geq 1}$.
+By combining the standard KL analysis framework and the dynamics of the diminishing step sizes one can then derive strong limit-point convergence and the corresponding convergence rates depending on the KL exponent $\theta$ and chosen step sizes.